richeyward/richeyward.github.io/content/posts/digitron/mhrd/04-muxers_&_adders/index.md

 ## HALF ADDER

 A core action of a CPU is the ability to add numbers together.
 This component is the beginning of getting there.
 A half adder takes two inputs and adds them together.
 If both are `0`, then so is the output.
 If one input is true then so is the output.
-If both are positive however, then a second output called `carry` is true.
+If both are positive however, then the output is `0` and a second output called `carry` is set to `1`.

 ![Half Adder](halfadder.png)